Ahmed1282/Sudoku-Game/README.md

 # Sudoku-Game
-Implemented Sudko Game in C using Multithreading, Inter-Process Communcation, Synchronization and Memory Managment
+Implemented Sudko Game in C using Multithreading, Inter-Process Communcation, Synchronization and Memory Managment.

 For SUDOKO SOLVER AND VALIDATOR: